Anglican Mission in England: Theological position

 AMiE takes a conservative stance on human sexuality, opposing same-sex marriage and women's ordination.
 Members of the executive of AMiE are required to hold complementarian views.
 AMiE leaders have made accusations that there is false teaching in Church of England leadership.
-Lee McMunn, the mission director for AMiE, has stated that, while many "faithful Anglicans" remain within the Church of England, others find their route to ordination "blocked by liberal clergy who do not believe orthodox Anglican teachings".
+Bishop Lee McMunn has stated that, while many "faithful Anglicans" remain within the Church of England, others find their route to ordination "blocked by liberal clergy who do not believe orthodox Anglican teachings".

 AMiE's stated intent is not to threaten Anglicans within current structures, but to provide support for those already outside the structures.

 Churches

-The society currently has 21 churches under its auspices and the oversight of Lines.
-This is an increase from 6 churches in September 2016.

-AMiE is also aiming to plant a new church in Ramsgate in 2021.
+AMiE became a convocation on 14 December 2020 and a diocese on 17 June 2023.
+In June 2024 it had 29 member churches alongside three pioneer congregations led by licensed church planters.
+Tim Davies and Lee McMunn were consecrated assistant bishops on 21 October 2022 along with Ian Ferguson (asst bishop, ACE).